Torrent files (aka metainfo files) contain a list of trackers and metadata for the file to download

 - Use

-file extension - Acts like a table of contents
+.torrentfile extension - Acts like a table of contents

 Schema

-: A list of dictionaries, with each dictionary corresponding to a file- Only exists when multiple files are being shared
+announce- URL of the trackerinfo- A dictionary with the following keys:files: A list of dictionaries, with each dictionary corresponding to a file- Only exists when multiple files are being shared

 - Each of these dictionaries has 2 keys:

-- A list of strings (the components of the file path)
+length- Size of the file in bytespath- A list of strings (the components of the file path)

-- Size of the file in bytes- Only when one file is being shared
+length- Size of the file in bytes- Only when one file is being shared

-- Number of bytes per piece- Must be a power of 2
+name- Suggested file name or directory namepiece length- Number of bytes per piece- Must be a power of 2

 - Must be at least 16KiB

-- A list of the hashes for every piece of the data- If the torrent contains multiple files, pieces formed by concatenating all files in the order they appear in the directory
+pieces- A list of the hashes for every piece of the data- If the torrent contains multiple files, pieces formed by concatenating all files in the order they appear in the directory

 - The last piece may be shorter than the full piece length